Martín Cortés (son of Malinche): Early life

-Martín Cortés was born in 1522 in a former Aztec palace in New Spain in what is now Mexico City, Mexico.
-His father, conquistador Hernán Cortés, and his mother, Malintzin, Cortés's guide, interpreter, and companion, named him Martín after the Roman god of war and Cortés's father.
-When Martín was only two years old his mother and father left him in the care of Juan Altamirano, Cortés's cousin, to engage in the Spanish conquest of Honduras (1525-26).
-In 1526, less than two years before her death, Malinche was wed to Cortés' "close associate", Juan Jaramillo, although "Cortés never seemed to cast her aside."
-Hernán thought it was best for Martín to continue to live with Altamirano since that was the home that he had known.
-When Martín was 6 years old he moved with Cortés to Spain and saw his mother one last time.
+Martín Cortés was born in 1522 in a former Aztec palace of Mexico City, New Spain, and his father named him after Martín's own grandfather.
+When Martín was only two years old, his parents led an expedition to Honduras and left him in the care of Juan Altamirano, a cousin of his father.
+In 1526, when Martín was four, his mother married Juan Jaramillo, a trusted lieutenant of his father, although "his father never seemed to cast her aside."
+His father continued to leave him in the custody of Altamirano since that was the home that he had known best.
+Two years later, he saw his mother one last time before his father took him to Spain.
+He probably had time to learn some Náhuatl.